Bylaws & Policies

 Article IV: Officers

-- The officers of the society shall be the Chair of the Governing Board and the Secretary-Treasurer or a Secretary and a Treasurer.
+- The officers of the Society shall be the Chair of the Governing Board, a Secretary, and a Treasurer.

-- The Secretary-Treasurer, or Secretary and Treasurer, shall be elected by the Governing Board to serve a term of three years.
-The Secretary-Treasurer, or Secretary and Treasurer, may be re-elected once, but may not serve more than six consecutive years.
+- The Secretary and Treasurershall be elected by the Governing Board to serve a term of three years.
+The Secretary and Treasurer may be re-elected once, but may not serve more than six consecutive years.

-- The Secretary-Treasurer, or Secretary, shall be responsible for maintaining a list of membership of the society and for communications with the membership.
-The Secretary-Treasurer or Treasurer shall be responsible for the collection of dues and other assessments, and for disbursement of funds as directed by the Governing Board.
-The Secretary-Treasurer or Treasurer, in consultation with the Chair of the Governing Board, shall prepare an annual financial report to be presented at the annual membership meeting and subsequently available to members,
+- The Secretaryshall be responsible for maintaining a list of membership of the Society and for communications with the membership.
+The Treasurer shall be responsible for the collection of dues and other assessments, and for disbursement of funds as directed by the Governing Board.
+The Treasurer, in consultation with the Chair of the Governing Board, shall prepare an annual financial report to be presented at the annual membership meeting and subsequently available to members.

 Article V: Elections

-When a vacancy of the Governing Board arises, the Secretary, in consultation with Chair and current Governing Board, shall conduct an election to choose new Governing Board members.
-Only current members may participate in the nomination or voting process of the election.
+- When a vacancy of the Governing Board arises, the Secretary, in consultation with Chair and current Governing Board, shall conduct an election to choose new Governing Board members.
+Only current members and student members may participate in the nomination or voting process of the election.
 Student members may not serve on the Governing Board.

 Article VI: Meetings

 - An Annual Business Meeting shall be held in conjunction with the Annual Scientific Meeting.
-Only members of the society may vote at the Annual Business Meeting.
+All current members and student members of the Society may vote at the Annual Business Meeting.

-- All motions of the Annual Business Meeting require only a simple majority for passage.
+- All motions of the Annual Business Meeting require a simple majority for passage.

-- The Chair shall convene a meeting of the Governing Board at least once a year for considering admission of new members and any changes in the by-laws.
+- The Chair shall convene a meeting of the Governing Board at least once a year for considering business related to the Society.

 Article VII: Publications